Take this opportunity to learn about the Canadian province of New Brunswick.

 New Brunswick Demographics

-French Canadians account for approximately 35% of New Brunswick’s population.
+French Canadians account for approximately 30% of New Brunswick's population.
 The remainder is primarily English-speaking but claims origins not only from the British isles but also from Germany, the Netherlands and China for example.
-Almost 4% of New Brunswick’s population is aboriginal, primarily from the Mi’kmaq and Wolastoqiyik nations.
+New Brunswick's aboriginal population consists of primarily the Mi'kmaq and Wolastoqiyik nations.